DavidHe1127/aws-cert/solution_architect_associate/index.md

        * Automatically assigned a public ip address
        * No need to disable Source/Destination Checks
        * No need to patch - aws manages it for us
-       * NAT gateway *must be* in a public subnet with a route table that routes internet traffic to an internet gateway
+       * NAT gateway **MUST** in a public subnet with a route table that routes internet traffic to an internet gateway
+       * In your route table, add `0.0.0.0/0` as destination and `NAT Gateway ID` as target
-       * Instances that need internet access *must be* in a private subnet with a route table that routes internet traffic to the NAT gateway
+       * Instances that need internet access **MUST** be in a private subnet with a route table that routes internet traffic to the NAT gateway
        * In summary, two key points - `NAT Gateway` needs to be in public subnet **AND** it needs to be added to the main route table
        * Internet traffic flow: